tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 I wait before responding.
 “My parents won’t buy it,” I mutter.
 I haven’t brought a boy home in years, and I’ve only ever done it once before.
 This would be so sudden and unexpected.

 “Well it doesn’t really matter, because you have no choice, really.
-Do you want to go to prison, Lily?” he asks so matter-of-factly.
+Do you want to go to prison, Lily?” he asks with unsettling calm.

 I swallow hard.
 “No.”